 How Lyric Works

 Lyric hearing aids are sold by subscription, so you purchase a year’s supply of devices at a time.
 Each set of Lyric hearing devices can be worn for months at a time, giving you the benefits of better hearing continuously, with no daily concerns.
-When you need to replace your Lyric devices, simply return to Dr. Riso for a short follow up visit, where you’ll be fit with a new set of devices.
+When you need to replace your Lyric devices, simply return to one of our audiologists for a short follow up visit, where you’ll be fit with a new set of devices.
 Your subscription covers any Lyric technology upgrades, which means you will have access to the most advanced Lyric hearing technology.

 Note: Individual replacement needs may vary.
 Duration of device battery life varies by patient and is subject to individual ear conditions.